4 Disappointing Things You Need to Know About iPad Mini 6

-Too Small For Note Taking & Drawing
+It’s Too Small For Note Taking & Drawing

-No Official Keyboard Support
+It Doesn’t Have Official Keyboard Support

-If you’re a professional or a student, there will inevitably come a time when you need to write an essay, create a business plan, or even compose a lengthy email.
+There will inevitably come a time when you need to write an essay, create a business plan, or even compose a lengthy email.
 Trust me, doing these tasks on an iPad’s touchscreen is far from convenient – you’ll need an external keyboard.

-Jelly Scroll
+Jelly Scroll & Build Quality.

-You might have heard about this issue on iPad Mini 6 – Jelly scroll.
 You can see this issue on most iPads, but you can really see and feel it on iPad Mini.

 It’s a visual effect that occurs when scrolling on your device.
 It’s characterized by a noticeable distortion or stretching of the content on the screen as you scroll.
 This effect can make the content appear wobbly or jelly-like, hence the name.

 It happens when the device isn’t perfectly synchronized with the scrolling motion.
 It’s considered a minor error, but once you see it you can’t unsee it, and it bugs you.
 At least, it bugs me.
 But to be perfectly fair – most of the tablets have this issue.
-But every other Apple iPad I have owned – I have never noticed it.

 I know it’s not a premium tablet from Apple, but it still costs $499 and I expect a great quality.
 What bothered me the most was the imprints on the screen.
 Sure, all of the touch screens have imprints when you push your finger hard enough, but it’s very noticeable on iPad Mini even when you barely touch the screen.
 That just feels cheap.

 iPad Mini has relatively thick bezels surrounding the screen.
 While it provides a better grip it makes the tablet appear less modern compared to models with thinner bezels.
+Those or just my two cents on the quality.

 Best 8-inch Tablet